netarchivesuite/solrwayback/README.md

 Faster indexing:
 A powerful laptop can handle up to 6 simultaneous indexing processes with Solr running on the same laptop.
-Using an SSD for the Solr-index will speed up indexing and also improve search/playback performance drastic.
+Using an SSD for the Solr-index will speed up indexing and also improve search/playback performance.

+Windows only Solrwayback control GUI:
+For windows users there is a executable GUI set-up program that will start tomcat/solr and copy properties to the home-directory.
+From the GUI you can select warc-files with a file choose and start indexing.
+Click the /addOn/SolrSetup.exe file to start GUI.
+For more information see: https://github.com/MadsGreen/SolrSetup/

 ### 4) SEARCHING AND ADDITIONAL FEATURES
 Click the question mark in the search-field to get help with the search syntax for more complex queries and using